sigmacomputing/sigmaquickstarts/site/sigmaguides/src/dataaps_fundamentals/dataaps_fundamentals.md

 <img src="assets/dataaps_fun_2a.png" width="800"/>

 ### Step 3:
-Create a new button for `Clear Form`.
+Create a new button and rename it to `Clear Form`.

 In the actions panel, set the action to clear the `Create Project Container.` This is a good best practice for improving user experience.